nicholaschen09/metallic-blob/README.md

 # Metallic Blob React Component

-This is a small open-source react component that creates a chrome/metallic blob scene using WebGL (Three.js).
+This is a small open-source React component that renders a chrome/metallic blob scene using WebGL (Three.js).

-## Quick start
+## Demo (this repo) - Quick start

 1. Install deps:
    `npm install`